Before You Begin

 - Primary DNS

-If your network uses IPv6, you can configure it in Configuration → Network → IPv6.
+If your network uses IPv6, you can configure it in the Configuration → Network → IPv6.

-If the network connection is successful, TrueConf Group IP address will be displayed at the top of the screen.
+If the network connection is successful, the endpoint IP address will be displayed at the top of the screen.

-To manage conferences remotely (using the web interface), go to Configuration → Network → HTTP, enable HTTP access, select a port, and set up authorization data.
+To manage conferences remotely (from the web interface), go to the Configuration → Network → HTTP, enable HTTP server section and select the port (80 is used by default).